f0uriest/monkes/README.md

-# yancc
+# monkes
-Yet Another NeoClassical Code
+Monoenergetic Kinetic Equation Solver

+This is a python/JAX port of the [original fortran implementation](https://github.com/JavierEscoto/MONKES).
-Right now this solves the drift kinetic equation (DKE) using the monoenergetic approximation, similar to MONKES or DKES, but uses JAX so it runs on GPUs and is differentiable.
+It solves the drift kinetic equation (DKE) using the monoenergetic approximation, similar to DKES, but uses JAX so it runs on GPUs and is differentiable.

 Basic usage: